Last updated Wed Oct 25 2023

 Faguo converted 17.5% of their visitors with the wheel and added 48K new emails to their list.
 Take a look.

-Learn more: Faguo email list building project
+Learn more: Faguo case study

 Next email list building strategy—